THE FASHION DESIGN MAJOR

 The Bachelor of Arts and Bachelor of Fine Arts degrees in Fashion Design integrate conceptual, technical and production design knowledge and skills, leading to a synthesis of the design process from concept to production.
 These processes include color, design and trend research; technical sketching and rendered illustration; pattern-making and garment construction; analysis of appropriate fit and fabric selection; and the ability to communicate specifications for production using industry standards appropriate to specific markets.

 The B.A. and B.F.A. degrees in Fashion Design prepare students for professional careers by developing technical competency, creative/independent problem solving and conceptual understanding necessary for the challenges of a career in the creative industries.
-Students in both degree programs will be required to develop portfolios for presentation at industry interviews and are prepared to be strongly competitive for any entry-level design position in the industry.
+Students in both degree programs will be required to develop portfolios for presentation at industry interviews and are prepared to be strongly competitive for an entry-level design position in the industry.

 Prior to senior year, fashion design students will select to complete either the B.A. or B.F.A. degree.

-The B.A. degree in fashion design promotes an emphasis on the diversity of studio practice and liberal art experiences.
+The B.A. degree in Fashion Design promotes an emphasis on the diversity of studio practice and liberal art experiences.
 Students have the option to select coursework offerings to gain expertise in a variety of specialties that connect directly to fashion design, such as wearable technology applications, garment knitting, illustration and/or accessory design.

-In the B.F.A. degree in fashion design, students engage in a focused-study thesis project (collection development) as a capstone experience that results in submitting their collection for formal review by faculty and industry designer-critics, followed by public presentation in a fashion venue.
+In the B.F.A. degree in Fashion Design, students engage in a focused-study thesis project (collection development) as a capstone experience that results in submitting their collection for formal review by faculty and industry designer-critics, followed by public presentation in a fashion venue.

-Effective Fall 2014, transfer applicants need at least a 2.75 cumulative GPA based on 24 or more semester hours of college-level coursework at an accredited institution.
+Transfer applicants need at least a 2.75 cumulative GPA based on 24 or more semester hours of college-level coursework at an accredited institution.
 Those students meeting this GPA requirement but with less than 24 semester hours will be evaluated as new freshmen.